 Now the exact problems have been identified new solutions can be proposed.
 Is there a software solution that can inform everybody as soon as a booking has been made?
 Could there be a noticeboard or whiteboard in a common area where all parties can update the details about the rooms?
 Could roles be rearranged to make things run more smoothly?

-Generally, there is no one right answer to making a process work.
+Generally, there is no one right answer to making a business process work.
 It will often take the trialling of different options to find the one that works best.
 Also, processes need to change.
 The growth of a business or changes within a team could mean that a system needs to be reviewed.

 One very important lesson is that processes, systems and structures within an organisation are just a means to an end; not the end in themselves.
 Large institutions often forget this and their processes can grow to become the driving force within the organisation.
 This should never be the case.
 Systems should always be checked, challenged and improved.
 They are only ever truly efficient if they are effective; they are only effective if they are helping to achieve the overall mission.